Bush vipers are predators, sinking their fangs into prey while dangling from a tree limb

 Bush vipers are predators, sinking their fangs into prey while dangling from a tree limb.
 The viper’s diet is primarily small mammals and reptiles like lizards, toads, and birds.
 For the hunt, the bush viper uses two hollow front fangs.

 When they bite, prey gets injected with a hemotoxic venom that cripples its defenses.
-With a weight of between four to eight pounds, the snakes are extremely quick, capable of taking out prey in milliseconds after remaining still for long periods.
+With a weight of between four to eight pounds, the snakes are extremely quick and capable of taking out prey in milliseconds after remaining still for long periods.

 These vipers go by many common names that include the African viper, variable bush viper, green viper, tree viper, rough-scaled viper, green bush viper, and leaf viper.